AivanF/GMapsTable/README.md

 `borders` is a JavaScript object with properties minlat, maxlat, minlon, maxlon — current bounds of Google Maps view with big padding on each side.

 3) `tableBeforeInit(map, table, data)` — is called when table element was created but not filled with rows and cells. `map` is a Google Maps object, `table` is an HTML element, and data is your data object for current scale.
+Here you can prepare your table, some variables with actual data object and current maps parameters.

 4) `cellFormatter(td, val)` — is called when table is generating. `td` is an HTML element, a cell of the table. `val` is a value from your data object.
+Here you can easily set output for multiple values or fill background according to some parameters.

 5) `boundsChangedListener(zoom)` — is called when Google Maps bounds are changed.